onzfonz/comp227/src/content/5/en/part5b.md

 <button onClick={() => setLoginVisible(false)}>cancel</button>
 ```

-The visibility of the component is defined by giving the component an [inline](/en/part2/adding_styles_to_react_app#inline-styles) style rule, where the value of the [display](https://developer.mozilla.org/en-US/docs/Web/CSS/display) property is <i>none</i> if we do not want the component to be displayed:
+The visibility of the component is defined by giving the component an [inline](/en/part2/adding_styles_to_react_app#inline-styles) style rule, where the value of the [display](https://developer.mozilla.org/en-US/docs/Web/CSS/display) property is `none` if we do not want the component to be displayed:

 ```js
 const hideWhenVisible = { display: loginVisible ? 'none' : '' }